poe-platform/poe-protocol/docs/spec.md

 - `text/plain`: Plain text, rendered without further processing
 - `text/markdown`: Markdown text.
 Specifically, this supports all features of GitHub-Flavored Markdown (GFM, specified at https://github.github.com/gfm/).
 Poe may however modify the rendered Markdown for security or usability reasons.
+In particular, images are not yet supported.

 ### Limits